-The TOE can terminate inactive sessions after an Authorized Administrator configurable timeperiod.
+The TOE can terminate or lock inactive sessions after an Authorized Administrator configurable time-period.
 Once a session has been terminated the TOE requires the user to re-authenticate to establish a new session.
+Sessions can also be terminated if an Authorized Administrator enters the "exit" command.

-The TOE can also display an Authorized Administrator specified banner on the CLI management interface prior to allowing any administrative access to the TOE.
+The TOE can also display a Security Administrator specified banner on the CLI management interface prior to allowing any administrative access to the TOE.

-1.6.9 Trusted path/Channels
+1.6.9 Trusted Path/Channel

 The TOE allows trusted paths to be established to itself from remote administrators over SSHv2, and initiates outbound IPsec tunnels to transmit audit messages to remote syslog servers.
 In addition, IPsec is used to secure the session between the TOE and the authentication servers.
-The TOE can also establish trusted channels for peer-to-peer IPsec sessions.
-The peer-to-peer IPsec sessions can be used for securing the communications between the TOE and authentication server/syslog server.
+The TOE can also establish trusted paths of peer-to-peer IPsec sessions.
+The peer-to-peer IPsec sessions can be used for securing the communications between the TOE and authentication server/syslog server, as well as to protect communications with a CA or remote administrative console.